aho-git/Getting/README.md

 ##EXPLANATION OF SCRIPTS
 ####Part One
-*Installs packages
+* Installs packages
-*Reads in labels for each activity
+* Reads in labels for each activity
-*Reads in the features
+* Reads in the features
-*Filters the features to onyl take values with mean/std in name *Reads in x_test data set then filters that out with the feature names in the variable created in the step above *Y_test is read in and filetered as well
+* Filters the features to onyl take values with mean/std in name
+* Reads in x_test data set then filters that out with the feature names in the variable created in the step above
+* Y_test is read in and filetered as well
-*Test subject is read in
+* Test subject is read in
-*A ttest data set is formed combining all 3 data sets
+* A ttest data set is formed combining all 3 data sets

 ####Part Two
-**X_train is read in and filtered with the features variable to only have the ones with mean/std *_train is read in as well
+* X_train is read in and filtered with the features variable to only have the ones with mean/std
+* x_train is read in as well
-*Y_subject is read in
+* Y_subject is read in
-*Ttrain variable is created with all three
+* Ttrain variable is created with all three

 ####Part Three
-*A total dataframe is created combining ttest adn ttrain *Data frame is given labels
+* A total dataframe is created combining ttest adn ttrain
+* Data frame is given labels

 ####Part Four
-*Tidy data set is created
+* Tidy data set is created
 *Melts the data by labelcode and subject
 *Tidydata set is dcast to have the mean of all subjects calculated *Tidydata set is written to hard drive to be hard-saved